1ntentions/Intentionality/README.md

 # Intentionality
+Intentionality is a local budgeting website that allows its users to choose what percentage of their income to allocate to needs, savings, investments, and savings categories.
+The website utilizes a local database to store values such as budget category balances and budget allocation percentages.

 ## To use
--This local website utilizes a local database to store values such as budget category balances and budget allocation percentages.
 -My "intentionality.sql" file includes a link on how to install and use phpMyAdmin to locally host a database.
--This file also shows the localhost port that I used (8889), as well as the format of the table that I used to store user data.
+-You can copy and paste the SQL code for the creation of my table to store user data from the "intentionality.sql" file as well.
 -I additionally use MAMP to start my SQL server.

 ## Future updates